jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 With the buttons on the top you can navigate through 5 steps which guide you through the necessary setup:

 1. Create the [Reference Image](Reference-Image.md).
 It is the base for the position referencing and the identification of the digits and counters.
-1. Define two unique [References](Alignment.md).
-It is used to align the individual camera images and identify the absolut positions.
+1. Define two unique [Reference Marks](Alignment.md).
+They is used to align the individual camera images and identify the absolut positions.
-1. Define the [Digital ROIs](ROI-Configuration.md) to be recognized.
-(Only required in case your meter has analoge pointers).
+1. Define [ROIs](ROI-Configuration.md) for the Digits.
+They will be used to digitize the digit part of your meter.
+If your meter has no digits, this step can be skipped.
-1. Define the [Analog ROIs](ROI-Configuration.md) to be identified</li>
+1. Define [ROIs](ROI-Configuration.md) for the Analog Counters.
+(Only required in case your meter has analoge counters)</li>
 1. [General Settings](Configuration.md).
-Most settings can be used with default value at the beginning.
+Further configuration of your device.

 All settings can be accessed also later in the normal operation mode.